cerbindefense

 It goes without saying that engaging in tax evasion schemes is, at best, highly risky.
 In addition, the IRS is under no statute of limitations should it wish to sue you civilly for tax evasion.
 While you cannot go to jail for losing a civil tax evasion suit, the IRS can virtually bankrupt you by demanding back tax amounts, penalties and fees should it prevail.
 This is educational information only and not intended to provide legal advice.

-By : First Page Attorney | September 16, 2018 | Federal Crimes
+By : 5dattorney | September 16, 2018 | Federal Crimes

-Please fill in the form below to get in touch with us
+Please fill in the form below to get in touch with me:

-I am attorney Scott G. Cerbin, Esq., and my firm is located in downtown Brooklyn near the Borough Hall and Jay Street stops.
-The Law Office Of Scott G. Cerbin, Esq., PLLC, offers free initial consultations to individuals living within all five New York City boroughs.
+I am criminal defense attorney Scott G. Cerbin and my firm is located in downtown Brooklyn near the Borough Hall and Jay Street stops.
+I am happy to offer you a free initial consultation anywhere within all five New York City boroughs.
 You can reach me at any hour of the day or night, regardless of the complexity of your issue.

-To schedule your initial consultation or to learn more about my firm, call 718-596-1829 or complete the lawyer contact form below.
+To schedule your initial consultation or to learn more about my firm, call cerbindefense718-596-1829 or complete the contact form and I will follow up with you as it is received.